How to Save for a Car if You’re Just Looking… or Need a New Ride ASAP

 Be honest with yourself.
-If you make $18,000 a year, stick within your means and skip the Lexus.
+If you make $18,000 a year, stay within your means and skip the Lexus.

-There’s value in buying a new car, from warranties and lower interest rates, to the comfort of knowing the true vehicle history.
+There’s value in buying a car that’s brand new, from warranties and lower interest rates to the comfort of knowing the true vehicle history.

 But new cars are expensive and depreciate relatively quickly, and they often come with higher insurance premiums.
 Plus, you’ll be strapped to monthly payments that go on for years before you can officially own your car.
 Not everyone can afford this commitment.